IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 | Eth3 | 10GbE-B | `eno4` | The Eth3 port is used to transfer data from your storage system onto the {{site.data.keyword.mdms_short}}.
 The connection must either be on the same subnet as the source data or directly connected to the server. |
 {: caption="Table 2.
 Describes how {{site.data.keyword.mdms_short}} device ports map to the UI display" caption-side="top"}

-To connect the device to your network by using the RJ45 connector:
+To connect the RJ45 device model to your network:

 1. Retrieve the CAT6A cable from the transport case lid.
 2. Connect the CAT6A cable to the Eth3 (`10GbE-B`) port on the device.